muir/nject/README.md

 ---

-This is a quartet of packages that together make up a good part of a golang API server framework.
+This is a quartet of packages that together make up a most of a golang API server framework:

 nject: type safe dependency injection w/o requiring type assertions.